-Depending on the nature of the incident, A&M-San Antonio may be able to issue a no contact order to prevent contact between two or more individuals.
-Students should contact the Office of Dean of Students (210-784-1354) to request a no contact order.
-Employees requesting a no contact order should contact the Office of Human Resources, (210) 784-2058.
+Depending on the nature of the incident, A&M-SA may be able to issue a no contact order to prevent contact between two individuals.
+To request a no contact order, please contact Office of Student Rights and Responsibilities, (210) 784-1353.
+Employees requesting a no contact order should contact Office of Human Resources, (210) 784-2058.